12 min readbeginnerLast updated: May 22, 2026

 Q: Are walls and labels visible to my guests?
 A: No. Walls and labels are organizer-only planning aids.
 Guests still see their assigned table number in their invitation, just like with the Grid view.

-Q: How do I delete a wall or label?
-A: Click the wall or label, then either click the trash button in the right sidebar or press Delete / Backspace on your keyboard.
+Q: How do I delete a venue element?
+A: Click the element (wall, label, stage, bar, anything), then either click the trash button in the right sidebar or press Delete / Backspace on your keyboard.
+To delete several at once, marquee-select them and hit Delete.

 Q: Does the map work in fullscreen?
 A: Yes.
 Click the Fullscreen button in the map toolbar to expand the canvas to the whole screen โ€” useful for planning on a big monitor or projector during venue setup.
 Adding a new table from fullscreen briefly returns you to the dashboard so the create-table dialog is visible, and you can re-enter fullscreen afterwards.